Become a Volunteer Literacy Tutor

 - Ensure tutoring occurs at least twice a week for at least 1-1/2 hours per session, with enough time between sessions for the adult student to complete independent work.

 - Ensure tutoring occurs at a public place, such as a public library or community center.
-The DCLC building has space and resources for volunteer tutoring, but checking ahead is recommended.
-The building is open weekdays, 9:00 a.m. to 5:00 p.m., with evening hours (until 8:00 p.m.) on Tuesdays and Thursdays.
+The DCLC building has space and resources for volunteer tutoring weekdays 1:00 p.m. to 5:00 p.m., with evening hours until 8:00 p.m. on Tuesdays and Thursdays.
+Checking ahead is recommended.

 - Travel to the tutoring location separately from the adult student.

 - Exhibit professionalism by meeting with the adult student on a regular basis with a prepared plan for instruction, by being dependable and punctual, by submitting a semi-monthly record of the student’s progress and attendance hours to the Adult Education Coordinator, and by periodically attending workshops and/or accessing resources to update tutoring knowledge, strategies, and skills.

 - Maintain good communication with the Adult Education Coordinator and keep him/her informed of student progress, of any obstacles to successful tutoring, and of any changes in the contact information of either the volunteer tutor or adult student.